NickNo-Name/snom-discord-bot/README.md

 6. Use node . in the folder you extracted the Bot into to start the Bot
 7. Start using Snom Bot!

+## Test Server
+If you'd like to test what Snom Bot can do, you can join the [Snom Bot Test Server](https://discord.gg/Yxe4SKW)

 ## Special Thanks
 A Special Thanks to ricardovogel for creating the original wooloo-discord-bot